It's in our blood...

 The vineyard is planted in the traditional Llicorella soil, a type of slate.
 The vines have to struggle to survive in this dry mountainous climate, but those that do yield exceptionally concentrated fruit, which give complex and long lived wines.

-The vineyard contains 60-80 year old Garnacha vines and in 2003/04 terracing was created which allowed more planting to occur.
-Garnacha, some Syrah and a little Merlot were selected.
+The vineyard contains 60-80 year old Garnatxa (Grenache) vines and in 2003/04 terracing was created which allowed more planting to occur.
+More Garnatxa, some Samsó (Carignan) and a little Syrah were selected.

-- Garnacha as it is the key grape of the region, and arguably the bedrock of Spanish red wine, it offers red fruits, spice and in the right terroir produces world class wines.
+- Garnatxa is the key grape of the region, and is the classic Mediterranean red grape, it offers red fruits, spice and in the right terroir produces ‘world class’ wines.

-- Syrah adds depth, dark fruit and complexity.
+- Syrah whilst not native to the region adds depth, dark fruit and complexity.

-Our 60-80 year old Garnacha vines are complemented with vines planted in 2003-04.
+Our old Garnaxta vines are complemented with vines planted in 2003-04.
 These are gaining a lovely maturity.

 The label and packaging has been re-designed to reflect a more contemporary, simple and ‘artisan’ approach to the production of Creu Celta.